ryder7223/hollyhock-3/doc/user/patching.md

 ---

 # Patching the fx-CP400 firmware
-**You do not need to do this by hand if you just want to install programs on ypur calculator!
+**You do not need to do this by hand if you just want to install programs on your calculator!
 Just use the program Snail2021.exe which is available in the releases.**

 Simple instructions if you just want to install it: https://github.com/SnailMath/hollyhock-2#installation-simple